rapid7/insightconnect-workflows/workflows/List_All_Inactive_Assets_with_InsightVM_from_Slack/help.md

 Once the workflow has been imported,

-Update the first step with the channel name to suit your Slack environment! by editing the input with the preset text of `change_me` to match the channel to monitor.
+Update the first step with the channel name to suit your Slack environment by editing the input with the preset text of `change_me` to match the channel to monitor.

 After import, activate the workflow in order to trigger it.